EmmanuelCollegeStudentUnion/ecsu-server/content/exec/shop_manager.md

 ---
 title: Shop Manager
 email: shop@ecsu.org.uk
-name: Anna Hayward-Surry
+name: Eloïse Suissa
-image: /assets/images/exec/Shop.png
+image: /assets/images/exec/Ents.png
 crsid:
-  - ah2094
+  - ers67
 ---
-Hi, I’m Anna and I am the ECSU shop manager this year!
-My main goal is to get the shop back up and running (in a Covid-Secure manner!!) once we are finally allowed back to Cambridge!
-I am really looking forward to working alongside the rest of the ECSU committee this year, and making friendships through the process :))
+Hi!
+I'm Eloise (she/her) and I'm the shop manager this year.
+My goals are to open up the shop, even for isolating students, and make sure it's stocked up with all the old favourites!
+Feel free to let me know if you want a specific snack on the shelves and I'll try my best to provide :)